The Authentic Cruise Company

 Premium Veranda Suite

 Our best-selling Premium Veranda Suite is more beautiful and luxurious than ever on board Silver Endeavour.
-This suite offers a large bedroom space with dreamy bedding, a stunning marbled bathroom with a large vanity and sumptuous walk-in shower.
+This suite offers a large bedroom space with dreamy bedding, a stunning marbled bathroom with a large vanity, and sumptuous walk-in shower.
 Comfortable furnishings and elegant decor make staying in (almost) as good as going out!
 Spacious and well-situated, enjoy ultra-luxury amenities from the 24-hour butler service to the well-stocked mini-bar (and yes, they’re all included!).
-The sofa-bed can easily accommodate a third guest.
+The sofa bed can easily accommodate a third guest.

-One bedroom: 33.1 sq.m. including veranda
+One bedroom: 33.1 sq m including veranda (5 sq m)

-Please note that the 3rd guest will sleep on a comfortable sofa bed in the reception area of the suite.
+Please note that the third guest will sleep on a comfortable sofa bed in the reception area of the suite.

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.